 Academic preparation and CSU Early Start for students admitted from high school

 The CSU requires first-time freshmen to demonstrate preparedness for GE English and math through multiple measures: Test scores, high school/math GPA, and college preparatory coursework.

 Most students will enroll directly into GE coursework.
 Students with applicable AP, CLEP, or IB test scores and/or college credit may advance to the next level courses required by their majors.

-Some students may require additional development in English and/or math, and may still enroll in GE courses with embedded supportive instruction (California residents requiring supportive instruction may also participate in the CSU Early Start program the summer before their first fall semester).
+Some students may require additional development in English and/or math, and may still enroll in GE courses with embedded supportive instruction.
 For English, enroll in the full-year EGL 101-102 "stretch" course; for math, enroll in MTH 100 and its non-credit MTH 99L lab.

 You should have been sent access to your campus e-mail account and student portal to the email address you listed in your admission application.
 Look for an email with the subject line "Your ID, Username, and passwords for Cal Maritime portal and e-mail."
 If you cannot find that email, it may have been blocked, so just give us a call or send an email to firstname.lastname@example.org and we can resend your credentials.